-Walter Haefner, the world’s oldest billionaire, who gained his riches from importing cars to Switzerland and then becoming the biggest shareholder of U.S. software-maker CA Inc. (CA), has died.
+Walter Haefner, the world’s oldest billionaire, who gained his riches from importing cars to Switzerland and then becoming the biggest shareholder of U.S. software-maker CA Inc. (CA:US), has died.
 He was 101.

 Haefner died on June 19 “after a long and fulfilled life,” according to a statement on the website of Amag Automobil und Motoren AG, the Swiss car dealership he founded.